Click here for a simple overview of fertility costs.

 When a decision is made to proceed with treatment, a registration fee is incurred.
 This fee covers establishing a clinic record as well as subscription to the Fertility Solutions patient e –Newsletter that is emailed on a monthly basis and provides information around new technologies, clinic news, specific treatments and special offers.

 You must have a valid referral from your GP for your nominated specialist before your cycle commences, otherwise Medicare may not cover you for your treatments.
-So you only have to get one referral ask your GP if they will date the referral as indefinite.

 An estimate of costs for your treatment will be issued when you advise us that you wish to commence treatment.
 One of our friendly admin staff will explain these costs to you in detail and will provide you with paperwork that can be referred to as required.
 They will also discuss the various payment options available and the dates by which payments are required.